xiuwk/wk0820.github.io/contents/home.md

 - Contrastive Learning
 - Computer Vision

 I am particularly interested in joining a research laboratory focused on multimodal LLMs, where I can engage in meaningful research and contribute to innovative projects.
 I am also open to research internships and collaboration opportunities in these areas.
-Please feel free to reach out to me if you have any opportunities or would like to discuss potential collaborations!
+Please feel free to reach out to me if you have any opportunities or would like to discuss potential collaborations！